DATAPOOL is a COMMON block which can be shared

 for precision.
 REAL*8 values passed to routines which expect REAL*4 and

-vice-versa are common.
+when the data sizes are different.
 FPT finds and corrects all occurrences.

 Unusual Control Constructs